webplatform/docs-wpd/Content/coding_guidelines/css/index.md

 Only one style should exist across the entire source of your code-base.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

 * Use soft indents (spaces).
-* The number of characters used per indentation level is of two, to maximize the number of meaningful information per line.
+* The number of characters used per indentation level is two, to maximize the amount of meaningful information per line.

 == Comments ==